akshayelangovan/MATLAB-SIMULINK_workshop_for-HyperFly/README.md

 # MATLAB-SIMULINK_workshop_for HyperFly
- Matlab and simulink files for simulating an inverted pendulum meant as barebones to learn to use the software for a Hyperloop+FlyUC workshop
+Code to simulate an inverted pendulum meant as barebones to learn simulating systems in MATLAB+SIMULINK is shared in this repo
+Initially made for a workshop to benefit Hyperloop+FlyUC members

+Code was written in MATLAB2013b; would work for all versions above 2013b without modification (hopefully)

+Description of files: